 Track milk discard as a proxy for mis-sized orders.
 Compare cup counts week over week as hybrid schedules shift.
 Watch ice bin cadence during trial weeks—not as theater, but as a leading indicator of whether shared pantries stay show-ready.

 Brickell curtain-wall towers and Broward campus pads share humidity but differ in dock rules and afternoon peaks.
-Pilot labels should name county and building type so Tom’s team does not tune cold chain for the wrong footprint.
+Pilot labels should name county and building type so Tom Dowd’s team does not tune cold chain for the wrong footprint.

 Afternoon rain bursts and lobby humidity spikes